PrestaShop/docs/basics/keeping-up-to-date/_index.md

 #### Impact on existing data

 As long as you stay on the same major version (ex.
-1.6.0 >> 1.6.1 or 1.7.1 >> 1.7.2 upgrade), we make sure that the available features remain the same.
+1.7.1 >> 1.7.2, 8.0 >> 8.1 upgrade), we make sure that the available features remain the same.
 This means that your current theme and all your modules should continue to work as before, and no functionality or data will be lost during the upgrade, even if the database structure may change.

 This can be explained by the [semantic versioning](https://semver.org/) we follow, that forbids any compatibility-breaking change in the core, such as removing a feature or modifying our APIs.